LLNL/lbann/docs/layers/learning_layers.rst

        (``string``) Convolution kernel dimensions (vector-valued)

-       Space-separated list of integers, one for each spatial dimension.
+       List of integers, one for each spatial dimension.
 Used when ``has_vectors`` is enabled.

    :conv_pads:

        (``string``) Convolution padding (vector-valued)

-       Space-separated list of integers, one for each spatial dimension.
+       List of integers, one for each spatial dimension.
 Used when ``has_vectors`` is enabled.

    :conv_strides:

        (``string``) Convolution strides (vector-valued)

-       Space-separated list of integers, one for each spatial dimension.
+       List of integers, one for each spatial dimension.
 Used when ``has_vectors`` is enabled.

    :conv_dilations:

        (``string``) Convolution dilations (vector-valued)

-       Space-separated list of integers, one for each spatial dimension.
+       List of integers, one for each spatial dimension.
 Used when ``has_vectors`` is enabled.
 Defaults to dilations of 1, i.e. undilated convolution.